ondrej-nemec/TOTI/README.md

 ## Where now

-Documentation is available on [https://ondrej-nemec.github.io/TOTI](Official website)
+Documentation is available on [Official website](https://ondrej-nemec.github.io/TOTI)